 A quick guide to payments in e-Commerce

 E-Commerce is quite easy to understand.
-It is the trading of goods or services in exchange for payments via the Internet.
-The payment network of e-Commerce on the other hand is a bit harder to grasp.
+It is the trading of goods or services in exchange for payments via the internet.
+The payment network of e-Commerce, on the other hand, is a bit harder to grasp.
 Do you know how a payment in a webshop ends with the webshop owner?
 Let’s dive into this somewhat complicated but very important topic.

 Four Party Scheme

 A popular model for describing the payment network is The Four Party Scheme.
-However, in reality there can be up to six parties involved in the transaction of money between the buyer and seller.
+However, in reality, there can be up to six parties involved in the transaction of money between the buyer and seller.

 The cardholder is the buyer.
 It can be an individual or a company owning a credit/debit card and making a purchase with this card in a webshop.

 The merchant is the seller.
-In e-Commerce this is a company selling products or services in their webshop.
+In e-Commerce, this is a company selling products or services in their webshop.
 In order to accept card payments in his webshop, the merchant needs to select a gateway and make an agreement with an acquirer.

 The gateway provides the payment window in the webshop.
-This window is where the cardholder types in his card information when he reaches check-out.
+This window is where the cardholder types in his card information when he reaches checkout.
 The gateway also handles the card information and forwards it in an encrypted version to the acquirer.
 The gateway offers a solution that enables the merchant to accept card information in his webshop and administer payments.

 The acquirer handles the transaction of money between the cardholder and the merchant.
 When the acquirer receives the card information from a purchase made on a webshop, it will check with the issuer if the card is valid and if there are sufficient funds for the purchase.
-If the credit card information is valid, the purchase is authorized and the acquirer will reserve the money on the cardholder’s account linked to the card.
+If the credit card information is valid, the purchase is authorised and the acquirer will reserve the money on the cardholder’s account linked to the card.
 After being given the instruction to do so, the acquirer will withdraw the sum from the cardholder’s account.
 The acquirer transfers the money to the merchant according to a payout cycle specified in the agreement.

 The party issuing the credit/debit card, most often a bank.
 The bank provides an account linked to the card and confirms the transactions made with the card by verifying the card details and the sum present in the account of the cardholder.